comboshreddies/kubectl-line/README.md

 Starters are those command that you can start pipe sequence with:

   _ kc-inject <file1> <file2>
-    injects multiple kubectl config files, kubectl is limited to only one config file
+    injects multiple kubectl config files in pipe stream ( kubectl is limited to only one config file )

   _ cgc  : shortcut for confifg get-contexts
   _ config get-contexts